 Step 9: Prepare moving into new home!

-Buying Q&AWho pays your Broker’s real estate commission?
+Buying Q&AWho pays the Broker’s real estate commission?

-In most cases, the seller pays all real estate commission.
-So, Randall’s services to help you find a home should cost you nothing.
+In most cases, the seller pays all real estate commissions.

 Determining what you can afford is one of the first steps, which can be achieved by prequalifying for a home loan.
 This step will help you narrow your search for both a neighborhood and particular houses.